RickyleeGoacher/fontend-test-magento/README.md

 In Admin go to Content>Pages>Homepage>content

-Paste the contents of homepage.hmtl
+Paste the contents of homepage.html

 ### Banner Widget setup